- CCTV keeps West Lancs safe in run up to Christmas

 The cameras are monitored 24 hours a day, 365 days a year, and operators are providing valuable assistance in preventing and solving crime.

-In 2014/15 the CCTV Unit recorded 1096 incidents in their log.
-In addition to the 363 arrests that the CCTV operators assisted with, a number of the incidents also resulted in the police or PCSOs being able to intervene at an early stage to prevent trouble from escalating into something more serious.
+In 2015/16 the CCTV Unit was involved in 5110 incidents.
+In addition to the 337 arrests that the CCTV operators assisted with, a number of the incidents also resulted in the police or PCSOs being able to intervene at an early stage to prevent trouble from escalating into something more serious.
+Between November 2015 and November 2016, the operators played a key role in increasing road safety by advising the police of 84 incidents involving suspected drunk drivers.

 Dave Tilleray, West Lancashire Community Safety Partnership chairman, said: “We want everyone to enjoy themselves this Christmas but we would also encourage people to help themselves by behaving in a responsible manner and looking after their own personal items.”